Ellpeck/MLEM/README.md

 - **MLEM.Templates** contains cross-platform project templates

 # Made with MLEM
+MLEM has been used to make some very cool games, and it's an honor to showcase them here!
+For screenshots of games that use MLEM.Ui in particular, see the [MLEM.Ui Gallery](https://mlem.ellpeck.de/articles/ui_gallery.html).

 - [Touchy Tickets](https://ell.lt/touchytickets), a mobile idle game ([Source](https://git.ellpeck.de/Ellpeck/TouchyTickets))
 - [A Breath of Spring Air](https://ellpeck.itch.io/a-breath-of-spring-air), a short platformer ([Source](https://git.ellpeck.de/Ellpeck/GreatSpringGameJam))
 - [Don't Wake Up](https://ellpeck.itch.io/dont-wake-up), a short puzzle game ([Source](https://github.com/Ellpeck/DontLetGo))
 - Pong Clone, a very simple pong clone demo ([Source](https://github.com/luanfagu/pong))
 - [Tiny Life](https://tinylifegame.com), an isometric life simulation game ([Modding API](https://github.com/Ellpeck/TinyLifeExampleMod))
 - [Vulcard](https://store.steampowered.com/app/3764530/Vulcard/), a two-player deckbuilding card battler
+- [Foe Frenzy](https://store.steampowered.com/app/1194170/Foe_Frenzy/), a fast-paced battle party game

 If you created a project with the help of MLEM, you can get it added to this list by submitting an issue or a pull request.
 If its source is public, other people will be able to use your project as an example, too!

 # Gallery
 Here are some images that show a couple of MLEM's features.

-The [MLEM.Ui](https://mlem.ellpeck.de/articles/ui) demo in action:

 ![A gif showing various user interface elements from the MLEM.Ui demo](https://raw.githubusercontent.com/Ellpeck/MLEM/main/Media/Ui.gif)

-MLEM's [text formatting system](https://mlem.ellpeck.de/articles/text_formatting), which is compatible with both MLEM.Ui and regular sprite batch rendering:
+The [MLEM.Ui](https://mlem.ellpeck.de/articles/ui.html) demo in action.
+Also check out the [MLEM.Ui Gallery](https://mlem.ellpeck.de/articles/ui_gallery.html) for screenshots of games that use MLEM.Ui.

 ![An image showing text with various colors and other formatting](https://raw.githubusercontent.com/Ellpeck/MLEM/main/Media/Formatting.png)

+MLEM's [text formatting system](https://mlem.ellpeck.de/articles/text_formatting.html), which is compatible with both MLEM.Ui and regular sprite batch rendering.

 # Friends of MLEM
 There are several other libraries and tools that work well in combination with MonoGame, FNA, KNI and MLEM.
 Here are some of them: